wp-plugins/nofollow-for-external-link/readme.txt

 == Description ==

-Just simple, if you use this plugins, `rel=nofollow` and `target=_blank` will be insert automatically, for all the external links of your website posts or pages.
+Just simple, if you use this plugin, `rel=nofollow` and `target=_blank` will be inserted automatically, for all the external links of your website posts or pages.
 Also you can <strong>exclude domains</strong>, not to add `rel=nofollow` for the selected external links.

 > <strong>PAID SUPPORT ($30/Hr, We ACCEPT PAYPAL )</strong>
 >